yohanvalencia/lakekeeper/docs/docs/storage.md

 LAKEKEEPER__S3_REQUIRE_EXTERNAL_ID_FOR_SYSTEM_CREDENTIALS=true
 ```

+In addition to the standard `AWS_*` environment variables, Lakekeeper supports all authentication methods available in the AWS SDK, including instance profiles, container credentials, and SSO configurations.

-By default Lakekeeper requires both an `external-id` and a `assume-role-arn` when creating a Warehouse.
-This is part of our secure defaults.
-To change this behavior, please check the additional configuration options in the [Configuration Guide](./configuration.md#storage).
+For enhanced security, Lakekeeper enforces that warehouses using system identities must specify both an `external-id` and an `assume-role-arn` when configured.
+This implementation follows AWS security best practices by preventing unauthorized role assumption.
+These default requirements can be adjusted through settings described in the [Configuration Guide](./configuration.md#storage).

-In this example, we assume the ARN of the created user is `arn:aws:iam::123:user/lakekeeper-system-identity`.
+For this example, assume the system identity has the ARN `arn:aws:iam::123:user/lakekeeper-system-identity`.

-Users can now create roles for each Warehouse they add.
-The roles should have the following trust policy, which allows the previously created system identity to assume the role we are creating:
+When creating a warehouse, users must configure an IAM role with an appropriate trust policy.
+The following trust policy template enables the Lakekeeper system identity to assume the role, while enforcing external ID validation:

 ```json
 {